25% off on anonymous reporting and safeguarding tools for schools - click to find out more

 Like spear phishing, whaling is usually a targeted attack, and the attacker typically spends more time preparing the attack than with a generic phishing attack.
 For this reason, whaling attacks can be difficult to spot.

-Also called ‘CEO Fraud’, in 2017 the FBI stated there had been a 1,300% increase in this attack type since January 2015.
+Also called ‘CEO Fraud’, the total value of CEO scams increased by 11% from £11.6m in 2021 to £12.9m in 2022.
 Troublingly, as these attacks often involve an employee authorising a transaction using their real systems, it is usually not recoverable through the bank once the funds have been transferred, and the use offshore laundering and/or ‘money mules’ can make it difficult to trace, even for law enforcement agencies.

-The best protection from a whaling attack, therefore, is vigilance: wherever possible, verify the authenticity of a request by actually speaking to the person.
+The best protection from a whaling attack, therefore, is vigilance: wherever possible, verify the authenticity of a request by actually speaking to the person via a known channel.